betterscientificsoftware/bssw.io/Articles/Blog/2023-07-BSSwFellows2022.md

 ### Optimizing I/O of scientific applications can be critical to simulation performance but is usually an afterthought in application development.

-Ritu's fellowship project created videos, articles/blogs, and examples/exercises to demonstrate how to optimize I/O in scientific applications, including the applications from the area of AI/machine learning.
+BSSw Fellow Ritu Arora has created videos, articles/blogs, and examples/exercises to demonstrate how to optimize I/O in scientific applications, including the applications from the area of AI/machine learning.
 The project included a 3-part tutorial.
 Specifically, topics covered include:

 1. Optimizing I/O in serial and parallel applications
 2. Optimally writing and reading checkpoints in serial and parallel applications